danyk20/MQTT_Benchmark/README.md

   At the time of testing, RabbitMQ MQTT broker does not support QoS 2.
 - **Separators** (`--separators`): Separators are special message batches used to signal the consumer.
 The consumer will continue consuming messages until a predefined number of separators are consumed.
-Consider the following message stream where '0's represent separators.
+Consider the following message stream where '0's are representing separators.

   ```text
   0000000111110000001111101111100111110000
   ```

-  In this stream of messages there are a total of four separators.
-The consumer will count consecutive stream of seperators as a single occurence and will ignore any separators until it receives a first valid message.
+  In this stream of messages, there are a total of four separators.
+The consumer will count consecutive stream of separators as a single occurrence and will ignore any separators until it receives a first valid message.

-  Having this concept in mind is important for performing benchmarks as it allows the producer and consumer to "agree" on a message stream strucure allowing for the results to be saved accordingly.
+  Having this concept in mind is important for performing benchmarks as it allows the producer and consumer to "agree" on a message stream structure allowing for the results to be saved accordingly.

    ---
-  :warning: If the consumer expects more separators then the producer sends then it will run indefinately.
+  :warning: If the consumer expects more separators, then the producer sends then it will run indefinitely.

   ---